jon-harper/OmniBox/docs/history/index.md

 - New front vents for the base and larger side vents.
 - Two new optional 40mm fans concealed in the intakes.
 - MCU trays can be removed without removing the rear panel.
+- Fan cages have a parametric template now.
+- Multiple new fan cage sizes.

 ### Panels and Trays
 - New half-length lids.